waal70/home-infra/README.md

 * Sets hostname and changes /etc/hosts to reflect
 * Tries to remove the has_journal flag from the root filesystem.
 Also sets noatime,nodiratime
 * Adds passwordless sudo for members of the sudo group
+* Installs powertop and sets powertop --auto-tune to run at startup

 ## Role-log2ram:
 * Installs log2ram - moves /var/log to a memory-based disk